owenyeo/tp/docs/UserGuide.md

 #### 3.2.8 Deleting recurring event from friend: `rmschedule`

-Removes the specified recurring item from the specified Person's schedule<br>
+Removes the specified recurring item from the specified Person's schedule.
+Use it when they have a change in schedule!<br>
-If there are multiple schedules with the same names, this command will remove the earliest day in the week, but the later time in the same day.<br>
+If there are multiple schedules with the same names, this command will remove the earliest day in the week, but the later time in the same day.
+A little strange, but it works!<br>

 **Format:**\
 To remove a scheduled event, you can use the rmschedule command with the following parameters: